Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Preliminaries

-\begin{remark}Note that if all the correction factors $\mathfrak{a}_{ij}=0$, then the AFC scheme \eqref{ode_u_afc_2D}--\eqref{ode_c_afc_2D} reduces to the low-order scheme \eqref{low_matrix_u}--\eqref{low_matrix_c}. \end{remark} \begin{remark} The criterion \eqref{led_2D} by which the correction factors are chosen, implies that the limiters used in \eqref{ode_u_afc_2D}--\eqref{ode_c_afc_2D} guarantee that the scheme is non-negative.
-In fact, if $\al_i$ is a local maximum in $\omega_i$, then \eqref{led_2D} implies the cancellation of all positive fluxes.
-Similarly, all negative fluxes are canceled if $\al_i$ is a local minimum in $\omega_i$.
+\begin{remark} Note that if all the correction factors $\mathfrak{a}_{ij}=0$, then the AFC scheme \eqref{ode_u_afc_2D} reduces to the low-order scheme \eqref{low_matrix_u}. \end{remark} \begin{remark} The criterion \eqref{led_2D} by which the correction factors are chosen, implies that the limiters used in \eqref{ode_u_afc_2D} guarantee that the scheme is non-negative.
+In fact, if $\al_i=\al_i^{\max}$ then \eqref{led_2D} implies the cancellation of all positive fluxes.
+Similarly, all negative fluxes are canceled if $\al_i=\al_i^{\min}$.
 In other words, a local maximum cannot increase and a local minimum cannot decrease.
 As a consequence, $\mathfrak{a}_{ij}f_{ij}$ cannot create an undershoot or overshoot at node $i.$ \end{remark}

-We shall compute the correction factors $\mathfrak{a}_{ij}$ using Algorithm \ref{algorithm-1}, which has originally proposed by Kuzmin, cf. \cite[Section 4]{kuzmin}.
+We shall compute the correction factors $\mathfrak{a}_{ij}$ using Algorithm \ref{algorithm-1}, which is based on Kuzmin, cf. \cite[Section 4]{kuzmin2010}.
 Then we have that

 which implies that \eqref{led_2D} holds.

 \begin{remark} Following the definition of $\tau_{ij}$ in \eqref{T_def}, we may express $\mathfrak{a}_{ij}=\mathfrak{a}_{ij}(\bv,\bw)=\mathfrak{a}_{ij}(v,w)$, with $v=\sum_jv_j\phi_j$, $w=\sum_jw_j\phi_j$ and $\bv=(v_1,\dots,v_{\N})^T, \bw=(w_1,\dots,w_{\N})^T\in\Rn$. \end{remark}